ruggiero/galstep/README.md

                     file.
 Might be useful for automating the execution of the script.
       -o init.dat   The name of the output file.

-A sample potential data file is provided for the parameters file included.

 ## Author